General FAQ Technical FAQ Authentication/Authorization FAQ

 - Personalization at Scale

-Where do I get official help and documentation on Oracle Autonomous NoSQL Database Cloud?
+Where do I get official help and documentation on Oracle NoSQL Database?

-What happens to my data if I decide I no longer want to use the NoSQL Cloud Service?
+What happens to my data if I decide I no longer want to use the NoSQL Database?

 Upon termination of your subscription, you will have 60 days to transfer your data for the terminated service from Oracle Cloud to a local system.
 After 60 days, Oracle permanently deletes any remaining content and software related to the terminated service.